-Finally, Aspen Germany hosts workshops as part of its “Aspen NextGen Network.”
+Within the framework of this initiative, Aspen Germany organizes regular off-the-record workshops on Artificial Intelligence.
+These workshops focus on diverse themes including national security, the future of work, and bias in algorithms.
+Aspen Germany has also participated in workshops and research as part of a broader “Aspen NextGen Network.”
 These bring together Germany’s future leaders and examine the opportunities provided by AI, as well as the ethical challenges digital technologies pose in light of a dignity-based social contract.
 The goal of this exercise is to break down barriers between siloed communities and explore scenarios that will provide a better sense of the ethics of AI in Germany and Europe.

-Previous guests include Lars-Hendrik Röller, Chancellor Merkel’s top economic advisor G7/G20 Sherpa, Dieter Janecek (Alliance 90/The GREENS) and Thomas Jarzombek (CDU), and Howard Dean, fmr.
+Previous guests include Lars-Hendrik Röller, Chancellor Merkel’s top economic advisor G7/G20 Sherpa, Dieter Janecek (Alliance 90/The GREENS), Thomas Jarzombek (CDU), Nadine Schön (CDU), Thomas Heilmann (CDU), Berlin State Secretary Christian Rickerts, Baden-Württemberg Tech Advisor Natalia Jaekel, and Howard Dean, fmr.
 Governor of Vermont.